 Company history . . .
-ZEN was started in the 1980s by Martin Kay, whilst working for ITV at Granada’s Manchester studios.
-His first computer was a built from a 6502-based Ohio Scientific kit, bought in the USA in 1979 whilst working as a Sound Recordist on a film shoot for ITV’s World In Action current affairs series.
+I started ZEN in the 1980s whilst working for ITV at Granada’s Manchester studios.
+My first computer was a built from a 6502-based Ohio Scientific kit, bought in the USA in 1979 whilst working as a Sound Recordist on a film shoot for ITV’s World In Action current affairs series.

-With the advent of the Amiga in the 1980s, which could be gen-locked to a video source, Martin started writing a variety of video-related software.
-This included subtitling & tele-prompting, ident clocks, scoring software for sports & gameshows, and specialist software to mimic other computer displays for use in TV film dramas like Cracker, Prime Suspect and A Touch of Frost.
+With the advent of the Amiga in the mid-1980s, which could be gen-locked to a video source, I started writing a variety of video-related software using C. This included subtitling & tele-prompting, ident clocks, scoring software for sports & gameshows, and specialist software to mimic other computer displays for use in TV film dramas like Cracker, Prime Suspect and A Touch of Frost.

 In 1993 I left Granada to concentrate on computer-video activities with ZEN, following a natural path into building non-linear editing systems, for many years the main business activity.
 In the last 10 years the product emphasis has changed from post-production to live production/streaming, with Magewell and vMix the main product lines.
 Although my income has mainly come sales of these products, I still maintain an active interest in video production and maintain some “hands-on” experience whenever an opportunity presents itself.